-5. Commit to Playing the Long Game
+5. Commit for the Long Term

 There are different investment philosophies you can adopt.
 For example, traders regularly buy and sell investments to try and get quick wins from the market.
-A buy and hold strategy takes a different approach, but it could pay off if you’re trying to double your money.
+A buy-and-hold strategy takes a different approach, but it could pay off if you’re trying to double your money.